Tiny Tech Tips: Microphones

 Mid/Side — One cardioid and one bidirectional mic used in the Sennheiser 418-S shotgun mic.
 Great stereo to mono compatibility when you listen in mono plus it has an adjustable stereo width.

-ORTF — Two cardioid mics on a stereo bar, set at a 45-degree angle.
+ORTF — Two cardioid mics on a stereo bar, set at a 110-degree angle.
 I use this setup behind the upright piano for a wider, more spacious sound.

 Spaced Pair — Two parallel, omnidirectional mics set a few feet apart, which I use to capture the audience from above the Tiny Desk's wide shot camera angle.